School Safety Grants

 Direct Deposit Forms

-Your school needs to be a registered vendor with the Department of Justice in order to receive reimbursement.
-If you are not a registered vendor, please request the three documents (listed below) to your Grant Specialist.
-If your school is already registered as a vendor and you would like to delineate which account School Safety funds are deposited into, please complete section 1, 2, 5 and 6 of the Authorization for Direct Deposit form.
+Your school needs to be a registered vendor with the Department of Justice to receive reimbursement.
+If you are not a registered vendor, please request the three documents (listed below) from OSS by emailing .
 Note, these forms will require a copy of a current voided check or a bank letter on bank letterhead, signed by a bank representative.